GwendolyneFreddy/butchery/README.md

 	</tr>
 </table><br>

-Except high scores in STR and CON, these creatures have now the same features and obey the same rules as other humanoids (thac0, saves, hit point, kit bonus etc..), except they remain a bit slow, have an incredible moral and a good AC.
+Except high scores in STR and CON, these creatures have now the same features and obey the same rules as other humanoids (thac0, saves, hit point, kit bonus etc..), except they remain a bit slow, have an incredible morale and a good AC.

-You will find mostly theses creatures only in Windspear Hills and in Firkraag's Hideout.
+You will find mostly these creatures only in Windspear Hills and in Firkraag's Hideout.
 I also added a lot of them in my mod (the reason why I wrote this component).

 I didn't modify vanilla fighting scripts at all.
-So if you don't install Stratagems '*Smarter general AI*' component, theses creatures will not use their kit abilities.
+So if you don't install Stratagems '*Smarter general AI*' component, these creatures will not use their kit abilities.
 <div align="right"><a href="#components">Back to components list</a></div>

 ##